 Input dateIn PGP since 2017

 Recto and part of verso: Letter from Moshe b.
 Levi ha-Levi, Qalyub, to his father in Fustat.
 He is concerned about how they will pay the capitation tax.
 He is very irritated that he has not been informed about the following things: how much money they got for selling the kerchief that he sent them last week; how much they have already payed on his behalf (for his own capitation tax); how much remains to be paid; whether the dirhams that he sent with Bu l-Khayr arrived; whether the dirhams that he sent with his paternal uncle 'Imran arrived.
-They have sent him no letter at all; they only sent back the 'muthallath' (referring to a 'triple' weave?) coat with instructions to sell it in Qalyub, but why would he have sent it to Fustat in the first place if he wanted to sell it in Qalyub?
+They have sent him no letter at all; they only sent back the 'muthallath' (triple-weave) coat with instructions to sell it in Qalyub, but why would he have sent it to Fustat in the first place if he wanted to sell it in Qalyub?
 So he is sending it back with Safi and wants them to sell it for 17 dirhams, and if they can't get that much, they should have the fuller work on it.
 In the continuation (T-S AS 145.195), there isn't much more of substance, but he mentions al-Shaykh al-Yesod on recto, and then again in a postscript: "please go to al-Yesod [and apologize for me] from him and tell him that I am only hiding because of [the capitation tax?]."
 Join: Alan Elbaum.

 T-S AS 145.195 1r

 T-S AS 145.195 1v

 - T-S AS 145.195: Provided by Cambridge University Library.
 Zooming image © Cambridge University Library, All rights reserved.
 This image may be used in accord with fair use and fair dealing provisions, including teaching and research.
 If you wish to reproduce it within publications or on the public web, please contact firstname.lastname@example.org.